How To Germinate and Grow Tobacco From Seeds

 3. A good temperature for the seed to germinate is about 75 - 80 degrees F.

 6. Keep the young tobacco plants away from direct sunlight, until you have acclimatized them to the outdoors.

-8. Peat containers are not recommended.
-Once transplanted with those containers into your garden, they actually can hinder the water to reach the roots.
+8. The use of peat containers is not recommended.
+Once transplanted with those containers into your garden, they actually can hinder the water to reach the plant roots.